Agreement (linguistics): English

-Note that there is a distinction between irregular verb conjugations in the spoken language and irregular spellings of words in the written language.
+There is a distinction between irregular verb conjugations in the spoken language and irregular spellings of words in the written language.
 Linguistics generally concerns itself with the natural, spoken language, and not with spelling conventions in the written language.
 The verb to go is often given as an example of a verb with an irregular present tense conjugation, on account of adding "-es" instead of just "-s" for the third person singular conjugation.
 However, this is merely an arbitrary spelling convention.
 In the spoken language, the present tense conjugation of to go is entirely regular.
 If we were to classify to go as irregular based on the spelling of goes, then by the same reasoning, we would have to include other regular verbs with irregular spelling conventions such as to veto/vetoes, to echo/echoes, to carry/carries, to hurry/hurries, etc. In contrast, the verb to do is actually irregular in its spoken third-person singular conjugation, in addition to having a somewhat irregular spelling.
 While the verb do rhymes with shoe, its conjugation does does not rhyme with shoes; the verb does rhymes with fuzz.

 Conversely, the verb to say, while it may appear to be regular based on its spelling, is in fact irregular in its third person singular present tense conjugation: Say is pronounced //seɪ//, but says is pronounced //sɛz//.
 Say rhymes with pay, but says does not rhyme with pays.

 The highly irregular verb to be is the only verb with more agreement than this in the present tense.